canax/commons/README.md

 This repo is used by scaffolding processes which copies files to set upp fresh installations.
 The repo also contains development files and various configurations files for external build tools.

+The repo also contains commonly used sourcecode like interfaces and traits, such code that is usually shared between several Anax modules.

 Versioning